-If you using your car everyday, especially if you are regularly driving long distances, then how you are sitting in your car can have a big impact on neck and back pain.
+Do you want to stop Neck and Back Pain whilst driving?
+If you using your car everyday, especially if you are regularly driving long distances then this might be very important to you.
+How you are sit in your car can have a big impact on neck and back pain.
 Especially if your car seat is not set up well.

-By the time you have finished reading this blog you will know what it is to have a good car seat position, ways to avoid the traffic jams and a selection of stretches and exercises to help relieve joint and muscle pain from spending too long in your car.
+By the time you have finished reading this blog you have a better idea of how to stop neck and back pain whilst driving.
+I will go through the importance of a good car seat position, ways to avoid the traffic jams and a selection of stretches and exercises to help relieve joint and muscle pain from spending too long in your car.

 What is a Good Driving Position?